grate-driver/grate/Assembler-syntax.md

 #### MFU sub-instruction

-There are two forms of the MFU sub-instruction: varying and special function.
+The MFU sub-instruction consists of four sub-operations: special function, 2 multipliers and a fetch-interpolate.
+It takes the following form:

+	EXEC
+		MFU:	sfu: rcp r4
+			mul0: dst0, src0, src1
+			mul1: dst0, src0, src1
+			ipl: var0, var1, var2, var3
+	;

+The special function is evaluated first, multipliers second and varyings fetch and interpolate the last.

-The varying operation:
+The special function:

+	sfu: OPCODE operand

+- OPCODE is one of the MFU special function unit operations.
+See fragment ISA wiki page for the list of opcodes.
+- operand is a "pixel packet" row register in fp20 format to which the operation will be applied.

+Multipliers:

+	mul0: dst0, srcA, srcB
+	mul1: dst1, srcC, srcD

+Multipliers are evaluated simultaneously: dst0 = srcA * srcB, dst1 = srcC * srcD.

+- destination registers:
+	- bar - barycentric weight
+	- rN - current row register, N is 0..3
+	- dstN - raw destination register value, N  is 0..7

+- source registers:
+	- barN - barycentric coefficient, N is 0..1
+	- sfu - result of the SFU operation
+	- rN - current row register, N is 0..3
+	- srcN - raw source register value, N  is 0..7

+The fetch and interpolate:

-	var unk(HEX value) mod(tN.fmt), mod(tN.fmt), mod(tN.fmt), mod(tN.fmt)
+	ipl: mod(tN.fmt), mod(tN.fmt), mod(tN.fmt), mod(tN.fmt)

-- an optional unk(HEX value) - defines the unknown bits o the varying operation, interpolation parameters it seems.
-When omitted, it is treated as unk(0x0).
 - tN.fmt - TRAM row N will be read in as one fp20 or two fx10 (fmt), or could be a NOP to skip the read of a row component.
 The first tN.fmt operand is the TRAM's row "x" component and so on.
 - an optional sat(tN.fmt) saturate modifier could be applied to the operand

 Example:

 	EXEC
+		MFU:	sfu: rcp r4
+			mul0: bar, sfu, bar0
+			mul1: bar, sfu, bar1
-		MFU:	var unk(0x104E51BA0) t2.fx10, t7.fp20, NOP, sat(t5.fp20)
+			ipl: t2.fx10, t7.fp20, NOP, sat(t5.fp20)
 	;

-Here the varying sub-instruction performs a read from TRAM, interpolates the read components and stores the result into the "pixel packet" r0, r1, r2, r3 row registers.
+Here the SFU performs 1.0 / w, multipliers program barycentric weights using SFU result and barycentric cefficients, IPL performs a read from TRAM, interpolates the read components and stores the result into the "pixel packet" r0, r1, r2, r3 row registers.
 - tram2.x read as two fx10 and stored into the r0 of the "pixel packet" row
 - tram7.y read as fp20 and stored into the r1 of the "pixel packet" row
 - the r2 of the "pixel packet" row is untouched
 - tram5.w read as fp20, clamped to 0..1 and stored into the r3 of the "pixel packet" row

-The special function:

-	OPCODE operand

-- OPCODE is one of the MFU special function operations.
-- operand is a "pixel packet" row register in fp20 format to which the operation will be applied.

 Example:

 	EXEC
-		MFU:	RCP r1
+		MFU:	sfu: RCP r1
 	;

 Here a reciprocal operation is applied to the register r1, r1 = 1.0 / r1.
+Multipliers and interpolation are NOP's.

 #### TEX sub-instruction